UCaaS vs. VoIP: What’s the Difference?

 While voice-over-IP (VoIP) technology was developed in the 1970s, it first started to gain traction as a tool for business phone calling in the late 1990s and early 2000s.
 Similarly, while aspects of Unified-communications-as-a-service (UCaaS) technology have also been around for decades, the trend towards switching cloud apps for business was partially popularized by tech giants like Amazon and Google around a decade ago.

-If you’re looking for a clear, simple answer of whether VoIP vs. UCaaS is better, you’ll be disappointed.
+If you’re looking for a clear, simple answer to whether VoIP vs. UCaaS is better, you’ll be disappointed.
 Many organizations have clear use cases for unifying their business communications in the cloud and will unlock the greatest benefits by picking UCaaS.
 However, some other organizations have needs that are best met by VoIP.
 Read on to learn the difference between these two types of business communication technology, and how to know which is best for you.

 What is VoIP?

-VoIP is an acronym for Voice over Internet Protocol, which also may be referred to as “IP Telephony,” “IP Phones” or “Internet Phones.”
 VoIP is an alternative to traditional phone service delivered by a traditional telephone communications provider over cabling.
 In 2011, it was declared the fastest-growing technology of the past decade, 2000-2010--beating out search engines, online shopping, and internet dating.

 As a well-established, common route for organizations to unlock cost savings on business voice communications, VoIP is not a new technology and is not considered a high-risk way to manage your business calls.
-The vast majority of businesses who switch to VoIP from traditional telephones unlock massive cost savings, simpler contact center management, and more features.
+The vast majority of businesses that switch to VoIP from traditional telephones unlock massive cost savings, simpler contact center management, and more features.
 To learn more, check out The Top 6 Benefits of Moving to a VoIP Telephone System.

 How Business-Class VoIP Works